 Works consulted: Sabrina Inowlocki, “Josephus’ Rewriting of the Babel Narrative (Gen. 11:1-9),” JSJ 37 (2006): 169–91 (link).

 Source of the translations: H.S.J.
-Thackerey and R. Marcus, Josephus, volumes 1-7; LCL (Cambridge, MA: HUP, 1926-43), public domain (copyright not renewed); M. Gaster, “The Hebrew Text of One of the Testaments of the XII Patriarchs,” Proceedings of the Society of Biblical Archaeology 16 (1893-1894), 33-49, 109-117 (link), and R. H. Charles, “Appendix I: Translation of a Late Hebrew Testament of Naphtali,” in The Apocrypha and Pseudepigrapha of the Old Testament in English (Oxford: Clarendon Press, 1913), 361-363 (link), public domain, adapted by Harland.
+Thackeray and R. Marcus, Josephus, volumes 1-7; LCL (Cambridge, MA: HUP, 1926-43), public domain (Thackeray passed away in 1930, Marcus passed away in 1956, and copyright not renewed); M. Gaster, “The Hebrew Text of One of the Testaments of the XII Patriarchs,” Proceedings of the Society of Biblical Archaeology 16 (1893-1894), 33-49, 109-117 (link), and R. H. Charles, “Appendix I: Translation of a Late Hebrew Testament of Naphtali,” in The Apocrypha and Pseudepigrapha of the Old Testament in English (Oxford: Clarendon Press, 1913), 361-363 (link), public domain, adapted by Harland.
 The brief citations of Pseudo-Philo and the Sibylline Oracles are adapted from the translations in James H. Charlesworth, ed.
 The Old Testament Pseudepigrapha, 2 vols.
 (New York: Doubleday, 1983) (link).

 Genesis 10-12 (trans.
 World English Bible, adapted)